Open archaeology, open source?

 4 Open archaeology

 As of writing, open-archaeo catalogues 493 resources created by and for archaeologists.
-It includes both software and documents, but not research compendiums.2 We annotated each record with categories and tags that describe what aspect of archaeological research each tool or resource was meant to address.
-We also categorized all records based on how each tool or resource is meant to be accessed or used, and assigned tags based on how developers identified their projects’ purpose and scope.
+It includes both software and documents, but not research compendiums (collections of digital resources, including data, code, and documentation, which accompany or enhance a scientific publication; see https://research-compendium.science.).6 Each record in open-archaeo is is assigned to a category based on how the tool or resource is meant to be accessed or used, and is annotated with tags that describe what aspect of archaeological research each itemtool or resource was meant to address.
+Tags are ascribed based on how developers identified their projects’ purpose and scope, and each record can have multiple tags.
 See Batist and Roe (2023) for a more comprehensive overview of the tags and categories applied to open-archaeo.

 Category Scope n %